aszwalek1/plant_recognition_web_app/README.md

 Filter by; identified plants, characteristics, sun exposure level and colour.
 Go to a plant page by clicking 'more details' on an individual plant.
 Add a new plant by clicking 'new post'.
+On screens less than 768px, there is the option to hide the filters, and posts are displayed below filters rather than to the side.

 New Post:

-Enter plant details in the form including; name, upload image, select location on the map using the pin, nickname, charaacteristics and status.
-Required fields have '*' notation.
+Enter plant details in the form including; name, upload image, select location on the map using the pin, nickname, characteristics and status.
+Required fields have a '*' notation.
 If the pin won't move, refresh the page.
 Colour is selected using a colour picker.
+Preview of image and name is displayed.
 Upload plant to the database clicking 'upload', redirection to home page with the new plant added.
 Return to home page by clicking 'home'.
+On screens less than 768px, the preview is displayed below filters rather than to the side.

 View Plant: